AymericG/WiseLabs.AppSettings/README.md

 # WiseLabs.AppSettings
-Enables ASP.NET Membership provider and ELMAH to read connection string from AppSettings
+Enables ELMAH SqlErrorLog to read connection string from AppSettings

 ## Installation

 Install the nuget package:
 > Install-Package WiseLabs.AppSettings

-Edit your Asp.net Membership provider configuration by changing the type attribute and adding a appSettingsKey
-> <add
->   name="AspNetSqlMembershipProvider"
->   type="WiseLabs.AppSettings.AppSettingsMembershipProvider"
->   appSettingsKey="ConnectionStrings.Main"

 If you have ELMAH installed with SQL logs enabled, change the definition like so: